Physics-50/Module-2/docs/week1.md

 Because systematic errors are so important in experimental research, we want you to do a careful study of one dominant source of systematic error in $$x$$.
 This study will ultimately be presented as part of a sequence of figures for your Module 2 deliverable.

-Although you may have found several potential sources of systematic error, for this study we will focus on the angle of the diffraction grating.
+Although you may have found several potential sources of systematic error, for this study we ask you to focus on the angle of the diffraction grating.
 We are interested in the consequences of not setting the grating exactly perpendicular to the laser beam.
 Therefore we will gain more insight by focusing on the effect at small angles ($$\lesssim 5^{\circ}$$).
 Take a moment to carefully consider how you might measure the angle accurately over this narrow range.
 Talk to your instructor or classmates at neighboring benches if you are having trouble doing the measurement.

 **You will need to do the measurement for about five (no fewer) different angles, and for each value of that parameter, you need to make five measurements of $$x$$** and report the average value of $$x \pm \text{SEM}$$ (as an error bar on each data point).